matsmaiwald/matsmaiwald.github.io/_posts/2020-04-28-Bayesian-vs-Frequentist-AB-testing.markdown

 ### Frequentist
-The first thing to note about the frequentist approach is how easy it is to implement, it just takes the following x lines to have `statsmodels` run a Welch test and give us the appropriate p-value.
+The first thing to note about the frequentist approach is how easy it is to implement, it just takes the following x lines to have `scipy` run a Welch test and give us the appropriate p-value.

 {% highlight python %}
 n_mc_samples = 10000